 Best Tourist Attractions in Luzon

-(Manila, Philippines) – The largest of the three major islands in the Philippines, Luzon Island has some of the most amazing tourist attractions in the archipelago.
-Luzon is where Manila can be found, the capital city of Philippines and is part of the 17th largest island in the World spanning over 104,688 square kilometers.
+Manila, Philippines – The largest of the three major islands in the Philippines, Luzon Island has some of the most amazing tourist attractions in the archipelago.
+Luzon is where Manila can be found, the capital city of the Philippines, and is part of the 17th largest island in the World spanning over 104,688 square kilometers.

 The Sandy beaches, lakes, volcanoes, and the northern mountains make Luzon Island a wonderful gift from nature to humans.
 The following are the most popular tourist spots in the island of Luzon:

 This is also known as the World’s most perfect cone.
 Though it is an active volcano, it is a spectacular sight to see and thousands of tourists are visiting Bicolandia just to see this volcano.
 The volcanic activity is regularly monitored by the local authority.